xericguzman/text-explorer/README.md

 >
 ```

+---

-* Add some additional actions and interactivity to your game.
+* Add additional actions and interactivity to your game.
 Perhaps the goal of the game is to retrieve an item from one location and bring it to another!